AllanLitLam/PreschoolToyResearch/README.md

 - Identified recurring themes and mapped product strengths/weaknesses
 - Shared insights with the design team to guide early concept discussions

----

-## ⚠️ NDA Notice

-This case study reflects my research process and not the full scope of the internship project.
-Specific product designs, visuals, or final deliverables are not shown due to confidentiality agreements.
+*This case study reflects my research process and not the full scope of the internship project.
+Specific product designs, visuals, or final deliverables are not shown due to confidentiality agreements.*

 ---